 Q: Can I use custom images for Amazon WorkSpaces that are billed hourly?

 Yes.
 You can launch Amazon WorkSpaces billed hourly from images that you create and upload.
 There is no additional charge for Amazon WorkSpaces launched from custom images.
 You will be charged the same as the underlying bundles on which the customized images are based.

 Q: Is there a charge to use Amazon WorkSpaces client applications?

 The Amazon WorkSpaces client applications are provided at no additional cost, and you can install the clients on as many devices as you need to.
 You can access these here.

-Q: Can I use tags to obtain usage and cost details for Amazon WorkSpaces on my AWS monthly billing report?
+Q: Can I use tags to obtain usage and cost details for Amazon WorkSpaces on my Amazon Web Services monthly billing report?

 Q: Are there any costs associated with tagging Amazon WorkSpaces?

 There are no additional costs when using tags with your Amazon WorkSpaces.

 Q: What are the requirements for schools, universities, and public institutions to reduce their WorkSpaces licensing?